michael105/minilib/doc/minilib.md

 scandir        int scandir(const char *path, struct dirent **listing[], int (*fp_select)(const struct dirent *),	int (*cmp)(const struct dirent **, const struct dirent **));

-               the increment of the buffer of scandir in bytes for memory allocations (default:4096)list files and dirs in a directory !!! sorting doesn't ork.
-Seems to be a gcc bug, since it is amongst others optimization flag dependent.

-              I leave this for now.
+               list files and dirs in a directory

+              This implementation uses malloc_brk() for the dynamic allocation of the listing, and tries to do as less copies as possible.
+              The dynamically allocated space for the result list (**listing[]) is guaranteed to be at one continuous memory location.

-              This implementation uses malloc_brk() for the dynamic allocation of the listing, and tries to do as less copies as possible. if the select callback is 0, meaning all entries should be returned, There are no copies done at all, besides the copying from kernelspace to userspace. returns the number of the read entries, or the negative errno on error.
+              if the select callback is 0, meaning all entries should be returned, There are no copies done at all, besides the copying from kernelspace to userspace.

-              To free the space, allocated for thelisting and the dirents, either call free_brk(),
+              To free the space, allocated for the listing, either call free_brk(),
               when no other allocations via malloc_brk took place.

               Or save the brk before you call scandir, and restore it after the call.
               (e.g.)
               long savebrk=getbrk();
               int ret=scandir(...);
               brk(savebrk);
+              Freeing single list entries might give unexpected results.

+              returns the number of the read entries, or the negative errno on error.
-               (src/dirent/scandir.c: 30)
+               (src/dirent/scandir.c: 35)

 seekdir        void seekdir(DIR *dir, long off);